-If the student says an accurate word that describes the picture but that does not match the name used for the item (sun, shoe, cat, tree, chair), say, Let's call it [insert name of picture], then point to the next picture (if any remain) and say, Keep going.
+If the student says an accurate word that describes the picture but that does not match the name used for the item (e.g., "sneaker" for shoe or "kitty" for cat), say, Let's call it [insert name of picture], count the item as correct, then point to the next picture (if any remain) and say, Keep going.
 For example, if the student says "kitty" for cat, say, Let's call it cat, point to the next picture and say, Keep going.